 6. Establish terms of reference

 Establish who to aim the scheme at.
 Is the scheme intended for a specific purpose e.g. to develop leadership skills, or to improve the retention and promotion of employees from a particular group or background?
 Make this clear so that both mentees and mentors understand whether it is appropriate for them to get involved.
-Mentors need to be clear about their role and keep in mind that ownership of the mentoring process lies with the individual mentee.
+Mentors need to be clear about their role and keep in mind that ownership of the mentoring process therefore lies with the individual mentee.
 Mentors should take care not to offer anything like legal advice and could render them liable should agreed courses of action not turn out as anticipated.
-They should also beware of allowing mentoring conversations to develop into counselling sessions which they are not personally competent or qualified to handle.
+They should also beware of allowing mentoring conversations to develop into counselling sessions.

-All discussions between the mentor and mentee should be strictly confidential.
-The only exception to this is if the mentee agrees that you can relay the information to a third party (for example the line manager).
+Therefore, all discussions between the mentor and mentee should certainly be strictly confidential.
+The only exception to this is if the mentee agrees that you can relay the information to a third party (maybe the line manager).